ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

                         'supported_by': 'community',
                         'metadata_version': '1.0'}

-The complete module metadata specification is here: https://docs.ansible.com/ansible/dev_guide/developing_modules_documenting.html#ansible-metadata-block
+The complete module metadata specification is here: `Ansible metadata block <https://docs.ansible.com/ansible/dev_guide/developing_modules_documenting.html#ansible-metadata-block>`_

 * Documentation: Make sure it exists
     * Module documentation should briefly and accurately define what each module and option does, and how it works with others in the underlying system.
 Documentation should be written for broad audience--readable both by experts and non-experts.
 This documentation is not meant to teach a total novice, but it also should not be reserved for the Illuminati (hard balance).